 At this stage, prioritize the project manager (Manager) and then your internal coworkers (Team Members) with upcoming feedback needs.
 This step will help you streamline your project management process and distinguish between internal and external stakeholders.
 Anyone you designate as “Team Member” will become part of your official Team Workspace.

 Next, Add Your Team

-Your Punchlist account provides you with up to five team member seats when you join.
-(You can always add more as your team grows!)
+Your Punchlist account provides you with up to 50 team member seats when you join.

 You can also add unlimited guests — think of these as external stakeholders like your clients or other departments.
 (We’ll talk more about guests later in this post.)